CodeJonesW/Wills_Blog/assets/blog-posts/aws-image-recognition-system.md

 # hide_image_in_slug: true
 ---

-## Intro

-I recently completed my Serverless Developer Certificate 🥳.
+## Serverless Developer Cert

+Since my last [post](https://www.williamjonescodes.com/blog/differentiating-myself) about setting a goal to acquire several AWS certificates, I have earned the Cloud Practitioner and Serverless Developer certificates.
+I find working in the cloud fun and interesting.
+The suite of available tools makes building systems fast.
+There is no shortage of options when it comes to piecing together the ideal stack to solve an issue.
+I cannot reccomend Cloudquest enough because it offers the ability to dive into technologies and designs that would otherwise run up a bill in independent projects.

+The serverless developer track was even more engaging than the previous.
 Throughout the process I built 24 different solutions using AWS serverless technologies.
 One of the last projects was an image recognition system.
-I found this project interesting and wanted to cement the knowledge in my brain so I wrote this article.
+I found this project intriguing and wanted to cement the knowledge in my brain so I wrote this article.

 ## Building an Image Recognition System with Gen AI